NetetiManosai/CodeAlpha_Task2-BuildaCalculator/README.md

-# 🔢 CodeAlpha - Calculator Project
+# 🔢 CodeAlpha_Task2- Calculator Project

 Welcome to my submission for **Task 2: Build a Calculator** as part of the **Frontend Development Internship at CodeAlpha**